ethanjcohen/lessonsinjavascript/README.md

 <h3>The problem with asynchronous code in javaScript</h3>
 If we implement our code this way in JavaScript, the browser will be hung while we are waiting for data to be returned from the web service.

+Why?
+Because JavaScript executes on a single thread!

 Take this example in JavaScript:

 ```javascript